Preprocess, tune, train, and test supervised learning models with a single function using nested resampling

 Character: Algorithm to use.
 Can be left NULL, if

-PreprocessorParameters object or NULL: Setup using setup_Preprocessor.
+PreprocessorConfig object or NULL: Setup using setup_Preprocessor.

 - hyperparameters

-Hyperparameters object: Setup using one of
+Hyperparametersobject: Setup using one ofsetup_*functions.- tuner_config

-TunerParameters object: Setup using setup_GridSearch.
+TunerConfig object: Setup using setup_GridSearch.

-- outer_resampling
+- outer_resampling_config

-ResamplerParameters object or NULL: Setup using setup_Resampler.
+ResamplerConfig object or NULL: Setup using setup_Resampler.
 This defines the outer resampling method, i.e. the splitting into training and test sets for the purpose of assessing model performance.
 If NULL, no outer resampling is performed, in which case you might want to use a

-dataset to assess model performance on a single test set.- weights
+dat_testdataset to assess model performance on a single test set.- weights

 Optional vector of case weights.